-16. Initial Payment Copy not sent to the Commission IDAPA 17.01.01.305.10
+16. Initial Payment Copy-Notice not sent to the Commission IDAPA 17.01.01.305.10

 Copies of checks and/or electronically reproducible copies of the information contained on the checks must be maintained in the in-state files for Industrial Commission audit purposes.
-A copy of the first check showing the date it was issued, shall be sent to the Industrial Commission the same day.
+A copy-notice of the first check showing the date it was issued, shall be sent to the Industrial Commissionelectronically the same day with a SROI IP filing.

-• Review of claims closed during the audit period and Commission database to determine if a copy was submitted.
-NOTE: The Initial Payment measurement can only be achieved by using the Industrial Commission closure date as it is not known whether a claim will require an Initial Payment until the claim is closed.
+• Review of EDI Transactions filed with the Commission. claims closed during the audit period and Commission database to determine if a copy was submitted. \NOTE: The Initial Payment measurement can only be achieved by using the Industrial Commission closure date as it is not known whether a claim will require an Initial Payment until the claim is closed.